mehulagg/gitlab/doc/ci/yaml/README.md

 #### Regular expressions

-Because `@` is used to denote the beginning of a ref's repository path, matching a ref name containing the `@` character in a regular expression requires the use of the hex character code match `\x40`.
+The `@` symbol denotes the beginning of a ref's repository path.
+To match a ref name that contains the `@` character in a regular expression, you must use the hex character code match `\x40`.

 Only the tag or branch name can be matched by a regular expression.
 The repository path, if given, is always matched literally.

-If a regular expression is used to match the tag or branch name, the entire ref name part of the pattern has to be a regular expression, and must be surrounded by `/`.
+To match the tag or branch name, the entire ref name part of the pattern must be a regular expression surrounded by `/`.
 (With regular expression flags appended after the closing `/`.)
 So `issue-/.*/` doesn't work to match all tag names or branch names that begin with `issue-`.